AshBC91/CCC-projects-portfolio/CSCS2420_Java/AntColony/Ant_Research.md

 This cooperation and division of labour, combined with their well-developed communication systems, has allowed ants to utilise their environment in ways approached by few other animals.

-Majors and Soldiers
+Majors and Soldiers (workers)
 These are the largest-sized infertile individuals in a colony.
 Polymorphic workers (same growth rules but small and large individuals differ in shape due to allometry) are distinct from soldiers having morphological traits absent in workers.
 In Cataglyphis bombycina and various Colobopsis, workers vary extensively in body size, but the majors are morphologically distinct from the soldier caste.
 In other words, major worker ants are distinct from soldiers.

 Morphological sense of Soldiers
 Characterised by physical traits absent in (minor) workers, soldiers are a mosaic of queen-like and worker-like traits, and can be considered as a third caste, not a sub-caste of workers.
 Heads are usually enlarged because of powerful mandible muscles, and mandibles can have specialised shapes (for seed-milling, wood-boring, or defence).
 In various unrelated genera, the head is modified to be door-shaped.
 The prothorax is enlarged in many species due to larger neck muscles needed to carry heavy heads.

 Functional sense of Soldiers
 Workers that perform the task of colony defense; workers with the same morphology can show defensive behaviors in some species (logically should be called "soldier") while in other species similar workers specialize in crushing seeds or storing food in the gaster

-Repletes
+Repletes (workers)
 Workers or soldiers whose crop is greatly distended with liquid food and functioning as living reservoirs; this food is shared with other colony members by regurgitation

-Gamergates
+Gamergates (workers)
 Mated, egg-laying workers that reproduce sexually, like the queen caste.
 In about 1% of species, across several ant subfamilies, all workers in a colony can mate and store sperm in the spermatheca.
 Dominance interactions regulate which individual(s) can mate and lay eggs.

+	Function
+	Reproductive	Sterile/Virgin
+Morphology	Wings Present	• Queen (virgin or inseminated) -or-
+• Gyne (virgin or inseminated)
+-or-
+• Female (virgin or inseminated)
+-or-
+• Alate queen (virgin) + Dealate queen (inseminated) -or-
+• Gyne (virgin) + Queen (inseminated)	• Helper queen
+	Wings Absent	• 'Single-purpose' ergatoid
+• Dichthadiiform
+• Gamergate	• Worker
+• 'Multi-purpose' ergatoid

 Males (aner):
 Fully winged males